Exabyte-io/documentation/docs/tutorials/templating/customizations.md

 ### Animation

-In the following animation, we demonstrate how to switch between viewing the POSCAR structure file, to viewing the same template as above for the INCAR input script and finally its rendered output containing the MAGMOM parameter.
+In the following animation, we demonstrate how to switch between viewing the POSCAR structure file for Cobalt Oxide, to viewing the template for adding the MAGMOM parameter to the INCAR input script, and finally its rendered output.

 <img data-gifffer="/images/tutorials/magmom_template.gif">